Search TwitterFacebookInstagram

 We have very high expectations at Harborne Academy and it is my aim to ensure that we work in partnership with our parents and carers to ensure the very best possible outcomes for every child.
 If there is anything that we can do to support, please do not hesitate to contact us.

-@@HarborneAcademy03:54 PM - 7th March, 2025 To see what’s been happening at the Academy, please read our weekly newsletter via the link below or from our website.Read more
+@@HarborneAcademy02:36 PM - 26th September, 2025 To see what's been happening at the academy this week, please read our newsletter via the link below:Read more

 Back to Top